No Products in the Cart

 Peptides are strings of amino acids in specific formations that work to produce collagen and elastin fibres in your skin.
 Collagen and elastin are obviously what we want for nice plump skin and to reduce the look of wrinkles and expression lines.

 We all know omega acids are important in our diet, but did you know they play a huge role in keeping your skin in shape?
 Omega 3, 6 (remember our old friend gamma-linolenic acid) and 9, in particular, are the building blocks of the skin’s surface layers, so you want plenty of these for a bright, even complexion.
 They also reduce flakiness and dehydration, strengthen against environmental damage and deliver a healthy dose of antioxidants to your body.

 If you’re not getting a good dose in your diet, look for ingredients like chia seed oil, rosehip oil, sunflower (Helianthus Annuus) oil and pomegranate seed oil in your skin care products.

 Not technically a single ingredient, we know, but we couldn’t put together a list of skincare ingredients without including the most important skincare step there is: sun protection.

 You can opt for a physical sunscreen which reflects UV rays, or a chemical sunscreen which absorbs UV rays before they can penetrate the dermis.

-If you’re after a physical sunscreen, look for zinc oxide and/or titanium dioxide as the active ingredients; try Eco Tan Rosehip Sunscreen.
+If you’re after a physical sunscreen, look for zinc oxide as the active ingredients; try Mother SPF.